-The Mistborn trilogy is often suggested to new readers of fantasy and fans of the genre alike.
-It always appears on my suggested reading lists, and this is why.
+The Mistborn trilogy by Brandon Sanderson is often suggested to new readers of fantasy and fans of the genre alike.
+It always appears on my suggested reading lists, so this is why you should read Mistborn.

 So many fantasy stories with a Dark Lord-type character borrow heavily from Tolkien’s work, where there is a shadow falling on the world and it’s up to the heroes to stop the darkness falling.

-Sanderson took a different approach and it really paid off.
+Brandon Sanderson took a different approach with the Mistborn trilogy and it really paid off.

 The first book is a little like a heist story, but the second book is full of political strategy.
 I won’t go into any spoilers, but just know it works amazingly well.

-The writing style is SO simple.
-His characters and world may be complex, deep, and wonderful to explore, but Sanderson’s writing style is the simplest in fantasy right now.
-There are no flowery paragraphs/pages to trawl through to get to the action, and there are no complex explanations of stuff.
 You are straight in there with dialogue and action and it’s great!
 Especially if you want to get through the book quickly, unlike my trawl through any book by George R.R.
-Martin! (although they are good books!)
+Martin! (although they are very good books!)

 He currently three books into The Stormlight Archive which is going to be ten books in length, so there are lots of books to come and lots to look forward to.

 Have you read the Mistborn trilogy, or are you just getting into the series?
 Let me know in the comments below!